marsgroves/CYBERSECURITY/README.md

 # Who Am I?
 I am a Cybersecurity Specialist from Orange County, California.
 I graduated from UC Irvine's Cybersecurity Boot Camp in the winter of 2021, and I am currently in the process of earning my Bachelor's Degree in Cybersecurity.
-My background entails years of experience in healthcare as a licensed registered respiratory therapist (RRT), and account management for a corporation that serves as a middleman between life insurance companies and medical care facilities not limited to private practices and hospitals.
+My background entails several years of combined experience in healthcare as a licensed registered respiratory therapist (RRT), and account management for a corporation that served as a middleman between life insurance companies and medical care facilities not limited to private practices and hospitals.

 # Interests
 Red Team/Offensive Security: Penetration Testing, Bug Bounty Hunting, Web App Hacking, Security research, Secure Coding, and Malware analysis.